Holonomy and vortex structures in quantum hydrodynamics: Exact wavefunction factorization

-In order to proceed with the method proposed in the previous section, we follow the idea outlined in \cite{Spera2016, BohmSchillerTiomnoA1955, BohmSchillerB1955} and decompose the spinor wavefunction into the form $ \Psi= \sqrt{D(\br,t)}\theta(\br,t)\ket{\phi(\br,t)}$ (notice that by convention we utilize the Dirac notation for the `electronic factor'), in which $\phi$ satisfies the partial normalization condition $\braket{\phi(\br)|\phi(\br)}=:\|\phi(\br)\|^2=1$.
-Clearly, we are in exactly the situation described by Sections \ref{Subsec:Nonad} and \ref{SubSec:2Level} so that, upon absorbing the additional external magnetic field, the fluid velocity \eqref{philip} now reads
+In order to proceed with the method proposed in the previous section, we follow the idea outlined in \cite{Spera2016, BohmSchillerTiomnoA1955, BohmSchillerB1955} and decompose the spinor wavefunction into the form $ \Psi= \sqrt{D(\br,t)}\theta(\br,t)\ket{\phi(\br,t)}$ (here we use the Dirac notation convention for the `electronic factor'), in which $\phi$ satisfies the partial normalization condition $\braket{\phi(\br)|\phi(\br)}=:\|\phi(\br)\|^2=1$.
+Clearly, we are in the situation described in Sections \ref{Subsec:Nonad} and \ref{SubSec:2Level} so that, upon absorbing the additional external magnetic field, the fluid velocity \eqref{philip} now reads

 and one can immediately specialize the results from the previous section, so that the Lagrangian \eqref{EFHDbLagr} becomes

 In turn, this produces the equations of motion